Sharp Testable Implications of Encouragement Designs: Introduction

 The remainder of the paper is organized as follows.
 In Section \ref{sec:setup}, we describe our setup and notation.
 In Section \ref{sec:main}, we characterize the set of inequalities implied by our model and show that these are sharp.
 For simplicity, we first state versions of our results in a setting with only a treatment and an instrument.
 In Section \ref{sec:withY}, we extend the results to a setting with an additional, possibly continuous, outcome variable.
+We propose tests of the model based on these sharp implications in Section \ref{sec:inference} and examine the performance of these tests through simulations in Section \ref{sec:sims}.
+We apply tests based on our sharp testable implications to \cite{behaghel2013robustness,behaghel2014private} in Section \ref{sec:empirical}, where we demonstrate that the data is not compatible with assuming that the instrument does not affect the appeal of the control group.
+Moreover, our method identifies which choice patterns lead to the violation.